postmanlabs/labs-docs/v6/postman/team_library/activity_feed_and_restoring_collections.md

 The activity feed captures different updates to collections.

-These updates include CRUD (Create, Read, Update, Delete) operations on collections, folders, and requests.
+These updates include CUD (Create, Update, Delete) operations on collections, folders, and requests.

 A consolidated update to a request as seen below provides a diffs view to pinpoint the exact changes.